hackerb9/Tandy-Terminfo/README.md

 #### [acschars.c](acschars.c)

-I created a simple [ncurses test program](acschars.c) which shows all the ACS characters on the screen.
-It works on any terminal, and if a terminal supported all the possible ACS characters, the output would look something like:
+Here is a simple [ncurses test program](acschars.c) written by hackerb9 which shows all the ACS characters on the screen.
+It works on any terminal, not just Tandy portables.
+If a terminal were to support all the possible ACS characters, the output would look something like:

 		  NCURSES EXTENDED CHARACTERS